Multipurpose Reloading Complex puts into operation a crane of increased capacity

 29 July 2019

-Multipurpose Reloading Complex puts into operation a crane of increased capacity Multipurpose Reloading Complex LLC operating at the port of Ust-Luga (MRC, a company of UCL Holding) has put into operation a new portal crane, Vityaz, of up to 63 tonnes in capacity.
+Multipurpose Reloading Complex puts into operation a crane of increased capacity Multipurpose Reloading Complex LLC operating at the port of Ust-Luga (MRC) has put into operation a new portal crane, Vityaz, of up to 63 tonnes in capacity.

 The crane carriers are equipped with sensors preventing collision with other objects on the crane rails.
 It is also fitted with additional sound and light signal systems.
 There are video recorders on the gantry and on the jib allowing for cargo control using the TV monitor in the cabin.
 Together with a panoramic cabin, this e-visualization provides a 360о view.
 To make the cabin more comfortable for an operator it is also fitted with a sun protection and a conditioner allowing for keeping comfortable temperature in any weather.